 No one treatment can resolve TMJ disorders completely and treatment takes time to become effective.
-Dr. Cross can help you have a healthier and more comfortable jaw.
+Drs.
+Cross and Sharma can help you have a healthier, more comfortable jaw.

 The more times you answered “yes”, the more likely it is that you have a TMJ disorder.
 Understanding TMJ disorders will also help you understand how they are treated.

-There are various treatment options that Dr. Cross can utilize to improve the harmony and function of your jaw.
-Once an evaluation confirms a diagnosis of TMJ disorder, Dr. Cross will determine the proper course of treatment.
-It is important to note that treatment always works best with a team approach of self-care joined with professional care.
+There are various treatment options for TMJ that Drs.
+Cross and Sharma can utilize to improve the harmony and function of your jaw.
+Once an evaluation confirms a diagnosis of TMJ disorder, Drs.
+Cross and Sharma will determine the proper course of treatment.
+It is important to note that treatment always works best with a team approach of self-care combined with professional care.

-If your TMJ disorder has caused problems with how your teeth fit together, you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work.
-Surgical options such as arthroscopy and open joint repair restructuring are sometimes needed, but are reserved for severe cases.
-Dr. Cross does not consider TMJ surgery unless the jaw can’t open, is dislocated and nonreducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.
+If your TMJ disorder has caused problems with how your teeth fit together you may need treatment such as bite adjustment (equilibration), orthodontics with or without jaw reconstruction, or restorative dental work.
+Surgical options, such as arthroscopy and open joint repair restructuring, are sometimes needed, but are reserved for severe cases.
+Drs.
+Cross and Sharma not consider TMJ surgery unless the jaw can’t open, is dislocated and non-reducible, has severe degeneration, or the patient has undergone appliance treatment unsuccessfully.